Google E-E-A-T is the recent update to the quality rater guidelines.

 Make sure you’re properly optimizing the page for both search engine visibility and user experience.

-For example, you may want to include relevant internal and external links and optimize the title and meta description.
+For example, you may want to include relevant external and internal links and optimize the title and meta description.

 Here are some additional tips for regularly updating old content: